Prepare for your Visit

 The Day of Your Appointment

-On the day of your appointment, be prepared to spend several hours in the Oregon Stroke Center clinic.
+On the day of your appointment, be prepared to spend several hours in the OHSU Stroke Center clinic.
 Your first appointment may include tests, such as blood tests, and procedures to diagnose your condition.
 Your first appointment usually includes:

 - Nurse assessment: A nurse or other healthcare team member checks your weight, temperature and blood pressure.
 He or she asks for information about your symptoms and general health.